Fossils as Unique Gem Materials

 Many people’s experience with fossils is limited to museums and shark’s teeth.
 However, some fossils make for great jewelry!
 Each fossil tells a unique story.

 Fossil tree sap, petrified over the last 30 million years or more, is another unique jewelry material.
-Pieces of amber containing insect remains are common collector’s items.
-However, pieces with rare insect species can hold high value.
-Buyer beware.
-Some dealers add modern insects to reconstituted amber to increase profits.
+Pieces of amber containing insect remains are common collector’s items, but specimens with rare insect species can hold high value.
+However, be aware that some dealers add modern insects to reconstituted amber to increase profits.
 Unless you’re an entomologist who can tell the difference, make sure you deal with a trusted seller.

 Long used as a poison, realgar, or arsenic sulfide, is not something you want to ingest.
-While rare in gem quality and difficult to facet, the intense red to orange-red color of realgar has made its way into some gem collections.
+While gem-quality material is rare and difficult to facet, realgar specimens with intense red to orange-red color do appear in some gem collections.
 With proper precautions, realgar could make an assembled jewelry stone.
 However, when handling this gem, avoid contact with water or steam, which can release toxic fumes.
 Furthermore, with a low melting point, avoid heat sources.
-Be sure to store realgar away from light sources, as this can cause the mineral to decompose into pararealgar.
+Make sure to store realgar away from light, too, as this can cause the mineral to decompose into pararealgar.

 Faceted cinnabar looks like bright red candy, but tasting it is definitely not recommended.
 Ancient civilizations used cinnabar as a pigment, and many “cinnabar” items are, in fact, wood covered in a cinnabar lacquer.
 Since research has revealed mercury’s toxicity, some jewelers have opted to coat wood with other red pigments to imitate this gem.

-A double whammy, nickel arsenide is highly toxic if inhaled, ingested, or comes in contact with your eyes.
+A double whammy, niccolite contains nickel and arsenic.
+It’s highly toxic if inhaled, ingested, or comes in contact with your eyes.
 Prolonged skin contact isn’t recommended, but normal handling should be safe as long as you wash your hands.
-This metallic mineral takes a beautiful polish and makes for excellent cabochon or carving material.
+This metallic mineral takes a beautiful polish and makes an excellent cabbing or carving material.
 A clear coat of nail polish will ensure that the niccolite stone isn’t in contact with your skin.
 It has the added bonus of preventing tarnish from moisture exposure as well.

 Unique Gem Materials from Space

-As only a small speck in space, Earth holds very few of the universe’s gems.
-Still, here on Earth, the materials with extraterrestrial origins are rare.
+Gem materials with extraterrestrial origins are rare here on Earth, our small speck of the universe.
 The rarity and natural beauty of meteorite make it a novel jewelry material.
 In addition, some gems form from meteorite impacts.
 While technically terrestrial, glass pieces that form in impact craters are lasting reminders that there’s more to this universe than our pale blue dot.

 Meteoroids are sometimes trapped by Earth’s gravity and fall to the ground as meteorites.
 Their compositions can vary widely.
 Iron meteorites, comprising approximately 6% of meteorites, are most commonly used in jewelry.
 With an attractive Widmanstӓtten pattern arising from slow cooling in space, the texture of iron meteorite will certainly attract attention.